-On April 30th, 2018, the Navy Memorial will place a Lone Sailor statue on Guam, which will be the 16th statue in the world and the first outside the Continental United States.
+On April 30th, 2018, the Navy Memorial will place a Lone Sailor statue on Guam, which will be the 16th statue in the world and the second outside the Continental United States.

 GUAM'S HISTORICAL SIGNIFICANCE